How do I make a purchase?

 How long will my order take to arrive?

 All standard UK orders will be posted 1st Class with Royal Mail which is usually a next day service but not guaranteed.
-Orders over £30 will probably require a signature.
 You will receive an email saying that your order has been completed once your item has been dispatched.
+Please check your email junk folder if you haven’t received any correspondence after placing an order.

 Heavy or bulky items over 2KG or restricted items such as non-water based glue will be sent with a courier and you will receive delivery information from them.